weepy/attr/README.md

 ## Computed properties

-  These have the same API, except no setter and a function is passed in as the initial value
+  These have the same API, except no setter and a function is passed in and is run to determine the intial value

 ### attr.computed(fn)